PCtzonoes/my-site/src/resume-pedro.md

 - Collaborated with diverse teams on game development projects
 - Gained expertise in implementing game mechanics, prototyping, and optimizing performance

-**Technologist in Game Development - PUCMG**
-2015 - 2018
+**Technologist in Game Development - PUCMG** Belo Horizonte, Brazil 2015 - 2018

-- Completed a comprehensive game development program with a focus on programming
+- Game development program with a focus on programming
 - Acquired knowledge in game design, programming, and technical art
 - Developed games using various platforms and technologies
 - Participated in team-based projects to create interactive and engaging experiences